Number Of Chinese Airport Projects Raise Concerns

 "There are already signs of redundant investment, as some regions in China have too many airports, which are not in full operation."

-It first of all requires minimum annual passenger flows of 10 million and cargo volume of 200,000 tons, she said.
+It first of all requires minimum annual passenger flows of 10 million and cargo volume of 200,000 tonnes, she said.
 Only Beijing, Shanghai, Guangzhou, Chengdu, Shenzhen and Kunming met that criteria at the end of 2012.

 "It's hot.
 Many cities are crazy about the idea," said Wang, who has advised cities in northern Inner Mongolia province and south-western Yunnan province on aviation-hub projects.